mitshah1207/avon/README.md

   - On walks - kibble, higher value meat pate or cheese

 **Long lasting chews**
-- enjoys a selection of pigs ears, feet, lamb legs etc.
 - He needs supervision whilst chewing in case he chokes (never happened before) and access to water afterwards.
 - Can take 30-60 minutes to get through and will calm down. **One per day as required.**